Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Safety and youth protection

-Platforms like Horizon Worlds face security issues and challenges with child protection.
+Platforms like Horizon Worlds have security issues and challenges regarding youth protection.
 Creating safe virtual spaces, especially for young users, is essential for the acceptance and success of the metaverse.
-Future prospects and development scenarios
+Future perspectives and development scenarios

 Short- to medium-term development (2025-2027)